spacetelescope/stis_cti/doc/readme.rst

 ..
 Warning::
    If you use ``stistools.x1d.x1d()`` to manually extract your spectra, we recommend using the argument ``ctecorr="OMIT"`` for pixel-based CTI-corrected data.

+- Some annealing months contain non-standard amplifier=A dark files (typical observations are taken with amp=D).
+These files do not produce ``FLT`` files in the Archive, but are still expected by ``stis_cti`` (even though they are excluded from any amp=D super-darks).
+As of v1.1, users may bypass the missing file check by specifying the ``--ignore_missing`` flag.
+Care should be taken that only intended dark files are excluded.

 - The primary FITS header keyword ``FILENAME`` does not get updated in CTI-corrected output products.